Contract Defender Training October 17-18, 2024

 • Expand professional networks and collaborate with peers.

-• Earn continuing legal education (CLE) credits (we anticipate a minimum of 15 hours of CLE; 3 hours will be Ethics and 1 hour will be Anti-Bias CLE).
+• Earn continuing legal education (CLE) credits — a minimum of 15 hours anticipated, including 3 hours of Ethics CLE and 1 hour of Anti-Bias CLE.

 Instruction Packet